gisquick/gisquick/clients/gisquick-web/InfoPanel.md

 ```

 Write your info panel as a Vue.js 2 component.
-You can use all globally registred base UI components registred in `src/ui/plugin.js`, or any components and libraries imported in your code.
+You can use all globally registered base UI components registered in `src/ui/plugin.js`, or any components and libraries imported in your code.

 ```
 src/extensions/MyComponent.vue